henrietterebnor/inf226_oblig2/project/README.md

 we wanted to improve was the structure.
 App.py was ill-structured, and had a lot of different purposes.
 We started out with isolating the login-logout stuff, and followed a tutorial from this page: https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login
-We found that a lot of secure procedures came free with flask_login, and the tutorial also included the hashing of password, and of course password checking, which lacked in the original project.
+We found that a lot of secure procedures came free with FlaskLogin, and the tutorial also included the hashing of password, and of course password checking, which lacked in the original project.
 We decided to continue using SQLAlchemy, which the tutorial also used, and it proved very useful in the protection of sql injections with the built in methods for queries and inserts.
-It also serializes with JSON, which provides more security than for example Python's Pickle Module.
 In the login-server project we started out with, there was a lot of raw SQL, which is what one should especially avoid to protect oneself against SQL-injections.
 The original project only used a dictionary as a database for the users, so we created messages and user tables in the database.
 The original project did not handle any of the common security exploits, and we will now discuss how we have implemented protection against these.